GitKraken Desktop Documentation

 An easy way to install a certificate so that GitKraken can use it is via Google Chrome.

-To generate a self-signed certificate, navigate to your remote hosting services web site.
-You should see somthing like this:
+To generate a self-signed certificate, navigate to your remote hosting service’s website.
+You should see something like this:

-Click on the certificate, go to Details and click Copy to File... then follow the Certificate Export Wizard.
+Click on the certificate, go to Details, click Copy to File..., and follow the Certificate Export Wizard.

-Make sure to add the certificate to your trusted root certificates.
+Ensure that the certificate is added to your trusted root certificates.

 Using Safari on Mac

-Open Safari and browse to your remote hosting service.
+Open Safari and navigate to your remote hosting service.

-Hold down Option key and drag the certificate icon onto desktop.
-This should save the file with a .pem extension.
+Hold down the Option key and drag the certificate icon to the desktop.
+This saves it as a .pem file.

 Using Chrome on Ubuntu Linux